 His research and teaching are in the field of Cultural and Visual Studies.
 He has edited collective volumes and published extensively in the areas of his main research interests: cultural and media theory, semiotics and visual communication, cultural policy and cultural politics.
 Since 2004, he also teaches in the M.A. in Cultural Management of the Greek Open University.
 He is President of the Hellenic Semiotics Society (2012-) and Editor in Chief of Punctum.
 International Journal of Semiotics.

-Lia Yoka is associate professor of art historyand theory at the School of Architecture, AUThand coordinator of the “cultural theories” module at the Interuniversity Postgraduate Programme in Museology, AUThand University of Western Macedonia.
-She studied history at the Aristotle University of Thessalonikiand art history at the Ludwig Maximilian Universitaet in Munichand at the University of East Anglia in Norwich.
-She has edited three volumes on museologyand cultural studies (2009, 2010,and 2012)and has published, in Greek, English, German, French on the history of comics, the critique of technoscienceand 19th centuryand early 20th century Greekand European painting.
-She translates, editsand writes for the Editions des Etrangers in Thessaloniki.
-Her Metaphors of Reproduction and a study of representations of reading women will be published in 2012 by Panopticon editions.
+Lia Yoka is Professor of art history and theory at the School of Architecture, AUTh and coordinator of the “cultural theories” module at the Interuniversity Postgraduate Programme in Museology, AUTh and University of Western Macedonia.
+She studied history at the Aristotle University of Thessaloniki and art history at the Ludwig Maximilian Universitaet in Munichand at the University of East Anglia in Norwich.
+She is interested in art history and the relationship of semiotics and history.

 He has a master’s degree in Sociolinguistics from the Interdisciplinary Program of Postgraduate Studies in Sciences and Technologies of Language and Communication of the Faculty of Philosophy at Aristotle University of Thessaloniki, and a master’s degree (D.E.A.) in Semiotics from the Department of Sciences of Languages at the University of Rouen.
 He also holds a PhD in the Sciences and Theories of the Language and Communication of the Faculty of Philosophy at Aristotle University of Thessaloniki.